mendhak/mendhak.github.io/posts/2024-05-05-moving-on-from-lightroom.md

 ![Digikam similarity search example](/assets/images/moving-on-from-lightroom/005.png)

+There was another mistake I had made, which I wasn't exactly able to recover from, which is sidecar files.
+Lightroom does have the ability to write metadata to XMP files, but it isn't something I had uniformly applied everywhere, and so a lot of metadata was stuck in the catalog file.
+XMPs are generally a good idea and understood by many asset management applications, but I had not been consistent with them.

 **Lessons learned**:
 * Always export the final image locally, then publish manually.
 * A manual step in a workflow is not a terrible thing, not every workflow needs to be optimal.
 * If there's a proprietary format, minimize time with it.
 Do your work and get out.
+* Enable sidecar files (XMPs), it's a lot of extras to manage, but it's worth it.

 ### Photo processing software